AlexsLemonade/scpca-nf/README.md

 If you would like, after you created your configuration file, you may also [test your set up using example data](examples/README.md).

-## Running scpca-nf for the Data Lab staff
+## Running scpca-nf as a Data Lab staff member

 The instructions below assume that you are a member of the CCDL with access to AWS.
 Most of the workflow settings described are configured for the ALSF Childhood Cancer Data Lab computational infrastructure.